 Xena still needs to be monitored carefully.
 The smallest changes in her appetite or demeanor are watched and she is taken to the vet immediately.

-Please consider donating to help us keep up with her costly meds and prescription food.
+The annual cost of Xena’s medication and food cost is $2874.00 Please consider sponsoring Xena to help us keep up with her costly meds and prescription food.